 Chief Financial Officer

-Ronnie Midgett serves as chief financial officer (CFO) of Medical City Healthcare and is directly responsible for strategic planning and oversight of all accounting and financial operations for the division.
-A respected leader, Midgett brings decades of experience to the role and is known for his collaborative and innovative approach, driving high quality healthcare value for patients and the community.
+Kristin Dyer, MCH, serves as the chief financial officer (CFO) of Medical City Healthcare and is directly responsible for the strategic planning and oversight of all accounting and financial operations for the division.

 Chief Information Officer